wtsi-hpag/easyChain/README.md

         http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/supporting/GRCh38_positions/
         make a directory grch38_vcf and copy all the unzipped GRCh38 VCF files there

-     3. Didease databases such as ClinVar, Gwas_catlog, hgmd and omim We have included these 4 datasets in the pipeline and they will be ready after installation!
+     3. Disease databases such as ClinVar, Gwas_catlog, hgmd and omim We have included these 4 datasets in the pipeline and they will be ready after installation!
         No action is needed for users